get_post_modified_time()

 echo get_post_modified_time(); //> 1472693996 echo get_post_modified_time( 'j M Y' ); //> 1 Sep 2016 echo get_post_modified_time( 'j\ M Y', 0, null, $translate = true ); //> 1 Sep 2016 echo get_post_modified_time( 'H:i:s' ); //> 01:39:56

-If you would like to get the date on your own language defined in WP, just set the parameter $translate = true:
+If you need to get the date in the language specified in WP, set the parameter $translate = true:

 get_post_modified_time( 'j \d\e F \d\e Y', false, null, true );